pilleatus/orientdb-tutorial-distributed-database/README.md

 In this Tutorial we will setup a Distributed Database with Docker Containers.

-On the OrientDB Manual Sites are already the basics are good explained, to understand how a distributed System works.
+On the OrientDB Manual Sites are already the basics good explained, to understand how a distributed System works.
 To understand and learn this better we will implement an Example with which you can play around, understand and test the capabilities and the limits of such a distributed Database.